-Born in March 1963, the eagle eyed business mogul have given the world around him enough reason to appreciate his birth.
+Born in March 1963, the eagle-eyed business mogul has given the world around him enough reason to appreciate his birth.

-One name synonymous to Elumelu is the United Bank of Africa (UBA), a leading African bank he once chaired and took the fortunes of the financial institution to enviable peaks.
+One name synonymous with Elumelu is the United Bank of Africa (UBA), a leading African bank he once chaired and took the fortunes of the financial institution to enviable peaks.

-He is well revered in Nigeria with some couple of awards to complement his famous self.
+He is well revered in Nigeria with a couple of awards to complement his famous self.

 We take a focal look into the awesome pedigree and some basic facts about the astute banking mogul.